Sierra Burgess’ Parents Are Losers

 Sierra’s dad (Alan Ruck, Ferris Bueller’s Cameron himself), a famous novelist, is prone to peppering his side of the conversation with unattributed literary quotations that Sierra takes pride in catching.
 No wonder everyone thinks she’s a loser!!!
 She’s not just plump!
 She’s smug about knowing who some dead, old, white guys nobody cares about are!!!

-Her anxious, New Age-y mom (Get thee !) loads her up with life advice organized into acronyms.
+Her anxious, New Age-y mom (Get thee Back to the Future, Lea Thompson!) loads her up with life advice organized into acronyms.
 Wacky, but well-meaning, right, Sierra?
 Moms have been uncool since Mrs. Bennett fixated on her daughters’ marriage prospects.
 Jane Austen.
 Or doesn’t your dad ever toss you a female author?

 Though because I’ve got a soft spot for silly old Pooh, my nausea owes not so much to the cutesy bootsy banter as an opportunity that seems deliberately lost.